ethberry/ethberry.github.io/admin/simple-mechanics/vesting.md

 ### Vesting Balance

 To check the amount of tokens on a Vesting Contract, click the `WALLET` button next to the contract.
-From there, you can view the total amount of [NATIVE](/admin/category/native/) or [ERC20](/admin/category/erc20/) tokens in the contract.
+From there, you can view the total amount of [NATIVE](/admin/category/native/) or [ERC20](/admin/category/erc20/) on contract balance.
 If you want to know the amount available for release, you can click the `CHECK RELEASABLE AMOUNT` button.
 Once you have checked the releasable amount, you can then click `RELEASE` button to release this funds.

 ![](/img/simple-mechanics/vesting/vesting-wallet.png)